 A maximum 1.8m high standard timber paling fence is to be constructed to all internal lot boundaries that do not face the street.
-Internal lot fencing is to be set back a minimum of 1m from the front facade as in Diagram 15 on page 33.
+Internal lot fencing is to be set back a minimum of 1m from the closest front building line as in Diagram 21.
 Fencing is to be to the following standard:

-- 7.6.1 The maximum fence height is 1.8m, which is to be measured from the adjacent finished surface level (i.e. grass, soft landscaping or paving). - 7.6.2 Posts: 125 x 75mm hardwood or H4 treated softwood, Durability Class 1 or 2 (suitable for in-ground use).
+- 7.6.1 The maximum fence height is 1.8m, which is to be measured from the adjacent finished surface level (i.e. grass, soft landscaping or paving). - 7.6.2 Posts: 125 x 75mm hardwood or H4 treated softwood, Durability Class 1 or 2 (suitable for in ground use).
 Hardwood posts are recommended.
 All posts to be installed vertical with a splayed top to shed water, at a spacing of 2400mm-2700mm to suit rail lengths. - 7.6.3 Rails: 75 x 50mm hardwood or H4 treated softwood rails to be installed top, mid and bottom, Durability Class 2.
 Hardwood rails are recommended.
 Rails are to be generally 2 bays long with butt joints at alternate posts; not more than 2 rail joints to occur at any single post. - 7.6.4 Plinth: Fine Sawn Treated Pine, 150 x 25mm.
-Where gaps between the ground and the plinth board are excessive (over 100 mm), a second plinth board is to be installed. - 7.6.5 Palings: Fine Sawn Treated Pine, 150 x 12mm (under); 100 x 12mm (overs) length is to suit overall 1.8m fence height.
+Where gaps between the ground and the plinth board are excessive (over 100 mm), a second plinth board is to be installed. - 7.6.5 Palings: Fine Sawn Treated Pine, 150 x 12mm [under]; 100 x 12mm [overs] length is to suit overall 1.8m fence height.
 Under palings are to be spaced as necessary to maintain an overlap between overs and unders, nominal overlap is 25mm each side of the paling.

-Top line of fencing is to follow ground line. - 7.6.6 All side gates and associated wing fences must be a maximum of 1.8m high.
-Side gates must be timber or have a timber look finish and must appear harmonious with the dwelling and landscape materials. - 7.6.7 All side gates and associated wing fences must match the height of the adjacent side fence.
-Side gates must not be wider than 2.6m. - 7.6.8 Where the gradient of the lot slopes, the fence height is required to follow the slope of the land and ensure a maximum height of 1.8m. - 7.6.9 Where there is a difference in height between two adjoining properties the maximum 1.8m fencing height is measured from the higher of the two lots.
+Top line of fencing is to follow ground line. - 7.6.6 All side gates and associated wing fences must be a maximum of 1.8m high and level with the adjacent side boundary fence Side gates must be timber or have a timber look finish and must appear harmonious with the dwelling and landscape materials.
+Side gates must not be wider than 2.6m in total width.

+- 7.6.7 Front Boundary Fences are not permitted. - 7.6.8 Where the gradient of the lot slopes, the fence height is required to follow the slope of the land and ensure a maximum height of 1.8m. - 7.6.9 Where there is a difference in height between two adjoining properties the maximum 1.8m fencing height is measured from the higher of the two lots.
 If a retaining wall is required the maximum height of the retaining height must be 500mm unless otherwise approved.
 Retaining walls must be timber, and appear harmoneous with fence materials.